kieranhj/elite-beebasm/README.md

 %BEEBASM% -i elite-source.asm -v
 %BEEBASM% -i elite-bcfs.asm -v
 %BEEBASM% -i elite-loader.asm -v
-%PYTHON% elite-checksum.py
+%PYTHON% elite-checksum.py -u
 %BEEBASM% -i elite-disc.asm -do elite.ssd -boot ELITE
 ```
 Simply define the location of your `beebasm.exe` and `python.exe` at the head of the batch file.
 All being well this will output `elite.ssd` which will boot the game.

+A GNU Makefile is provided for non-Windows systems; just type `make build`.

+Note that by defaut an _unencrypted_ version of the game will be built, to allow modification, and will therefore not be identical to the extracted binaries.

 ## Verify

-The `crc32dos.exe` is included to verify that the output files are binary identical with the original sources.
+The Python script `crc32.py` is included to verify that the output files are binary identical with the original sources.

+The DOS Batch file `verify.py` will make an encrypted version of the binaries as per the original BBC BASIC build system.

 The following built binaries were extracted from the [Cassette sources disk image](http://www.elitehomepage.org/archive/a/a4080602.zip):